pushyamibabu/vendor-performance-end-to-end-data-analytics/README.md

 Prepared the data for analysis by:

 - Checking data quality and consistency
+- Handling missing values
-- Handling missing and duplicate records where required
+- Removing duplicate records where required
 - Correcting data types
 - Standardizing inconsistent formats
 - Removing unnecessary spaces and inconsistencies

-### 3. Exploratory Data Analysis
+### 3. Data Analysis & Exploratory Analysis

-Explored the cleaned data to understand vendor and product performance and identify meaningful patterns across sales, purchasing, costs, pricing, inventory, and profitability.
+Explored the cleaned data to understand vendor and product performance and identify meaningful patterns across:

+- Sales
+- Purchasing
+- Costs
+- Pricing
+- Inventory
+- Profitability

+Key business metrics were calculated and analyzed to compare vendor and product performance.

 ### 4. Data Visualization

-Converted the analyzed data into an interactive dashboard that allows vendor and product performance to be compared using relevant business metrics, filters, and visualizations.
+Built an interactive dashboard to visualize vendor and product performance using relevant KPIs, filters, and slicers.

+The dashboard enables users to compare vendors and products and identify performance differences efficiently.

 ### 5. Business Insights

-Interpreted the analysis to identify important performance differences between vendors and products and highlight areas that may require further business attention.
+Interpreted the analysis to identify important performance differences between vendors and products and highlight areas requiring business attention.

 ## Solution

-The project provides a consolidated view of vendor and product performance instead of requiring the business to evaluate multiple datasets separately.
+The analysis provides a consolidated view of vendor and product performance, enabling the business to evaluate vendor effectiveness and identify areas for improvement.

-The analysis enables the business to:
+The solution enables the business to:

 - Compare vendors based on **sales contribution, purchase value, gross profit, profit margin, and quantity sold**.
 - Identify **high-performing vendors** that contribute strongly to sales and profitability.